What are Allergies?

 All allergies are different which means that a treatment plan has to be unique to you.
-At Sleep and Sinus Centers of Georgia we can work with you to determine the best possible treatment plan for your allergies.
+At Sleep and Sinus Centers of Georgia, we can work with you to determine the best possible treatment plan for your allergies.
 Methods of treatment that may be in your plan include:

 Avoiding triggers is a good way to avoid allergic reactions.
 Ways to avoid triggers include:

-- Stay indoor during peak pollen time
+- Stay indoors during peak pollen time

 - Remove carpeting that traps dust mites and mold

 - Eliminate leaks and use dehumidifiers to help slow or stop the spread of mold

 - Wear a mask during an unavoidable exposure